 - Side rails and steps or rungs for side-step fixed ladders shall be continuous in extension.

-Portable ladders with structural defects such as broken or missing rungs, cleats, or steps, broken or split rails, corroded components, or other faulty or defective components shall immediately be marked defective or tagged with “Do Not Use”, as shown in figure 3.16C and withdrawn from service until repaired.
+Portable ladders with structural defects such as broken or missing rungs, cleats, or steps, broken or split rails, corroded components, or other faulty or defective components shall immediately be marked defective or tagged with “Do Not Use” and withdrawn from service until repaired.
 Fixed ladders with structural defects such as broken or missing rungs, cleats or steps, broken or split rails, or corroded components shall be withdrawn from service until repaired.

 Defective fixed ladders are considered withdrawn from use immediately when they are: